 On this day back in 1954, Rocky Marciano and Ezzard Charles clashed at Yankee Stadium to contest, for the second time in just three months, the heavyweight championship of the world.
-In their terrific first battle, Charles became the only man to ever last 15 rounds with the “Brockton Blockbuster,” but Rocky prevailed by unanimous decision.
+In their terrific first battle, Charles became the only man to last fifteen rounds with the “Brockton Blockbuster,” but Rocky prevailed by unanimous decision.
 “The Cincinnati Cobra” would fight valiantly in the rematch, but this time last only half as long.
 The 1954 Ring Magazine ‘Fight of the Year’ was a grueling, physical, eight round slugfest that ended after a typically savage assault from the indomitable Marciano.

 Considered by many to be one of the all-time greatest boxers pound-for-pound, and quite possibly the greatest light heavyweight ever, Ezzard Charles had a professional record of 83-11-1 when he clashed with Marciano for the second time.
 Not a tall or heavily built man, he had nonetheless become the lineal heavyweight champion with a decision win over Joe Louis in 1950, before losing the crown to Jersey Joe Walcott in 1951.
 Tough, defensively skilled, and wonderfully fluid inside the ring, the 33-year-old had already proven himself once against The Rock, and now looked to build upon his strong first showing.